-1. INTRODUCTION
+1. BACKGROUND

-Up to now, I have developed new musical instruments by the approach of installing the sensors into many kinds of traditional musical instruments [1-7].
-Figure 1 was called "Hyper-Pipa," which was a Chinese traditional instrument with 3-D acceleration sensors, gyro sensor and vibration sensor [4].
-Figure 2 was a special sensor for SHO which is the Japanese traditional instrument [3].
-Besides this, there were many interesting reports of developing new musical instruments in the past ICMC and NIME, etc. [8-20].
+Up to now, I have developed new musical instruments by the approach of installing the sensors in a lot of kinds of traditional musical instruments [1-7].
+Figure 1 was called "Hyper-Pipa", which was an Chinese traditional instrument arranged with 3-D acceleration sensors, gyro sensor and vibration sensor.
+Figure 2 was specially produced sensor for SHO which is the Japanese traditional instrument.
+Besides this, a lot of reports of developing new musical instruments are reported with ICMC and NIME, etc [8-20].
+In the history of traditional musical instruments, we can find proven individuality and senses of existence.

-Figure 1.
-Hyper-Pipa

-In the history of traditional musical instruments, I can find proven individuality and senses of existence.
 In working with this field, I found the different interests in the development of musical instruments by modern materials.
 However, there is a serious problem in the approach of installing the sensor into traditional musical instruments.
-There is a possibility of changing the condition of the sound even if it is a very small hole to install the sensor, because natural musical instrument generates the sound by the film/string vibration and the resonance vibration.
+There is a possibility of changing the condition of the sound because natural musical instrument generates the sound by the film/string vibration and the resonance vibration even if it is a very small hole installing the sensor.
 There is also an acoustic problem when bonding to install the sensor and the electric circuit.